-- Geniuslink was a great investment to maximise revenue from Amazon affiliates.
+- Geniuslink was a great investment to maximize revenue from Amazon affiliates.
 Frankly, I'm surprised that Amazon does not invest more in their own OneLink service, which feels like an afterthought in comparison.

 - Whitelabel providers.
-Most other affiliate programs run on a whitelabel solution.
+Most other affiliate programs run on a white label solution.
 Building an own affiliate program makes little sense, so companies don't do it.
-The good part is that most of these providers have roughly the same functionality: overview, reports, payouts.
+The good part is that most of these providers have roughly the same functionality: overview, reports, and payouts.
 The bad part is that the publishers sometimes move between these providers, and then you might need to take additional action to keep earning.
-Manning used Post Affiliate Pro and Grammarly used HasOffers.com.
+Manning used Post Affiliate Pro, and Grammarly used HasOffers.com.

 - A traffic game.
 Unless you have lots of traffic - like I've had - expect affiliate revenue to be negligible.
 Even with decent traffic, most of the affiliate channels brought in relatively small amounts.

 This post closes a chapter of affiliates on this blog.
 Going forward, no links on this blog bring any kickback - and I intend to keep it this way.

 - Founding Engineer, Front End and API at Causal. $175-225K + equity.
 Boston.

 - Senior Software Engineer at Portchain.
 Coppenhagen or Remote (EU).